nkhanhtrn/terminal-dotfiles/README.md

 Here is the backup for my terminal dotfiles.

-The project includes configuration for vim and zsh.
+The project includes configuration for zsh, vim and git.

-To install, run:
+gitconfig contains git global information and should be changed if used by other but not the owner of this project.

-./install.sh
+To install:

-_gitconfig contains git global information and should be changed if used by other but not the owner of this project.
+git clone --recursive git@github.com:nkhanhtran/terminal-dotfiles.git ./terminal-dotfiles/install.sh